 Crime in Laos

-Laos is a pretty safe country.
-The crime rate in Laos is low, the population friendly.
+Laos is a safe country.
+Crime in Laos is very low, the population is friendly.
 Serious crimes almost never happens, however, important to petty theft and deceit in the form of inflated prices for tourists and requirements to pay for anything, including, for example, to pass on a pedestrian bridge.
 However, what may seem like a hoax, in fact here is simply a traditional form of doing business, so don't fuss or get upset in such cases, first of all examined.
 In General, tourism can be described as "voluntary-vymogatelya", and that bad a price for something you already used, you can declare afterwards.
 But if you refuse or fail to pay for the service imposed on you, you can be beaten, call the police and "fined" or even arrested.
 So always try to be friendly and bargain.
 So it will be more likely to settle in your favor, than to show aggression.

 Mines and unexploded ordnance